LLFourn/secp256kfun/sigma_fun/README.md

 // Every protocol has an unambiguous name which is hashed into the transcript for protocol separation purposes. assert_eq!(Protocol::default().to_string(), "or(DLG(secp256k1),DLG(secp256k1))");
-// we want an non-interactive proof system so we apply the Fiat-Shamir transform with Sha256 doing the transform. let proof_system  = FiatShamir::<Protocol, HashTranscript<Sha256, ChaCha20Rng>>::default();
+// we want a non-interactive proof system so we apply the Fiat-Shamir transform with Sha256 as the challenge hash.
+// We use ChaCha20Rng to help produce our announcement. let proof_system  = FiatShamir::<Protocol, HashTranscript<Sha256, ChaCha20Rng>>::default();

-// Make the non-interactive proof let proof = proof_system.prove(&witness, &statement, Some(&mut rand::thread_rng()));
+// Make the non-interactive proof -- pass in a system rng to make the proof more robust. let proof = proof_system.prove(&witness, &statement, Some(&mut rand::thread_rng()));

 // The verifier gets sent (C, proof)